 Bartlett in Carroll County, New Hampshire — The American Northeast (New England)

 Credits.
-This page was last revised on July 18, 2017.
-This page originally submitted on July 16, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 81 times since then and 5 times this year.
-Photos: 1, 2, 3. submitted on July 16, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 3, 2020.
+It was originally submitted on November 25, 2020, by TeamOHE of Wauseon, Ohio.
+This page has been viewed 53 times since then and 4 times this year.
+Photos: 1, 2, 3, 4. submitted on November 25, 2020, by TeamOHE of Wauseon, Ohio. • Michael Herrick was the editor who published this page.